uncle-fed/y2t/README.md

 It addresses a very specific use case: serving YAML data as interactive HTML tables (using GitHub pages).
 There are hundreds of other features and ideas one could potentially bring into this, no doubt.
 But then again, there are probably hundreds of other JS libraries allowing you to work with structured data anyway.
-So, please, understand this and don't ask for new features or support unless something is really broken.
+Please understand this and don't ask for new features or support unless something is really broken in the current implementation.
 I am publishing this on GitHub not to compete with other libraries but rather than a source of inspiration for others.
 If you cannot make this work for you, please look elsewhere as I cannot afford time for individual support.
 Thank you for understanding.